 The Small Business Management Certificate at County College of Morris (CCM) provides an introduction of the essential components of starting and running a small business.
 The certificate takes a practical, hands-on approach to small business by exploring current planning, financing, accounting, advertising, customer relations and management concepts.

-The Small Business Management Certificate, offered through the Business Administration Department at CCM, is a 12 credit certificate program that includes three required courses: Computerized Accounting, Principles of Marketing and Small Business Operations.
-It also includes an elective course in Customer Relations, Advertising, Sales Principles and Practices, or Social Media Marketing.
+This 12-credit program, offered through the Department of Business at CCM, includes three required courses: Computerized Accounting, Principles of Marketing and Small Business Operations.
+It also includes an elective course in Advertising, Customer Relations, Sales Principles and Practices, or Social Media Marketing.

 - Customer Relations